How to forecast event sales.

 There was no hiding from the months that needed more attention!

-It cut through all the “sales chat” about the number of calls that had been made, the number of emails sent, pitches you’d been in or opportunities that were “just about to close.”
+It cut through all the “sales talk” about the number of calls made, emails sent, pitches attended, or opportunities that were “just about to close.”

 The colour coded forecast clearly visualised who was already on track to smashing their targets, who would hit their targets if the deals they had in negotiation actually closed, and who needed help to start filling their forecasts with opportunities.